mmoreno-cart/arcgis-datamodel-update/README.md

 3. copy/paste the fc sheet on "_feature_classes.csv"
 4. replace tabulation by ","

-### 3. Move the domain files to the server
+### 3. Move the domain files to the ArcGIS environment (e.g. ArcGIS Server)

-1. Copy/paste the "domains" folder containing the .csv files of new domains in the server
+1. Copy/paste the "domains" folder containing the .csv files of new domains to the target environment
 2. Copy the path to the folder where you stored the files
-3. Update the file "_config.csv" with the correct FolderPath to the server's domain folder you just copied (`DOMAIN_PATH`) and update .sde name (`DB_CONNECTION`)
+3. Update the file "_config.csv" with the correct FolderPath to the environment's domain folder you just copied (`DOMAIN_PATH`) and update .sde name (`DB_CONNECTION`)

 ### 4. Run scriptBuilder.py in the local environment